flaviohsprado/Backend-with-SOLID-principles/readme.md

-Padrão: Package By Feature
+Design Pattern: Package By Feature

-Estrutura as pastas do projeto por funcionalidade
+Description: This Design Pattern structures the folders according to the features of the project.

+Technologies: NodeJS, Typescript, Typeorm and Express.